Your PCN

 Our Allied Health professionals can offer services in a variety of languages and have access to interpreter services that are free of charge to you and your family in over 200 languages.

-Please speak with your North Shore Primary Care Provider to see if they have implemented any of the Allied Health services and to see if you are eligible to access them.
+Please speak with your North Shore primary care provider to see if they have implemented any of the Allied Health services and to see if you are eligible to access them.